Skip to main content

 Shashlyk (Шашлык)

-Grilled skewers of marinated meat, typically lamb or beef, popular for picnics and outdoor gatherings.
+Grilled skewers of marinated meat, usually lamb or beef.
+A favorite for picnics and outdoor gatherings.

 Manti (Манты)